d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 ## Take home messages

-1. In this course we will learn how to evaluate a claim by comparing observed results (classes’ “guesses”) to a distribution of many simulated results under an assumption like “blind guessing.”
+1. In this course we will learn how to evaluate a claim by comparing observed results (classes’ "guesses" when asked to identify Bumba) to a distribution of many simulated results under an assumption like “blind guessing.”

 2. Blind guessing between two outcomes will be correct only about half the time.
 We can create data (via computer simulation) to fit the assumption of blind guessing.